Dr Dan Clark

 I am a Senior Lecturer in Psychology at Liverpool Hope University.
 I first completed a BSc (hons) degree in Psychology at Nottingham Trent University and then furthered my studies by obtaining an MRes degree in Psychology Research Methods from the University of York.
 In 2011, I was awarded my PhD from Nottingham Trent University for my thesis exploring the topic Exclusivity in Memory for Object Location.
 My research interests are predominantly in the field of Human Cognitive Psychology, with a particular focus on human memory and memory for object location.
 I am also interested in how multiple memory representations can interact to influence recall accuracy in spatial long term memory, the survival processing effect in memory and the temporal contiguity effect.

 My current teaching responsibilities are largely on the Foundations of Psychology module at level C, where I Lead on the first-year foundation in psychology lecture series.
 In addition to this I co-lead the second-year Research Design and Analysis Quantitative course.
 I also supervise a range of third year research projects.
 I am also the First Year Core Course Coordinator, the Senior Assessment Advisor and a member of the Departmentâ€™s Academic Committee.

-I am a Chartered Member of the British Psychological Society (BPS), an Ordinary Committee Member of the BPS Cognitive Section and I am also a Fellow of the Higher Education Academy and a Review Editor for Frontiers in Psychology: Cognition.
+I am a Chartered Member of the British Psychological Society (BPS), an Ordinary Committee Member of the BPS Cognitive Section, Fellow of the Higher Education Academy and a Review Editor for Frontiers in Psychology: Cognition.

 Clark, D. P. A. & Bruno, D. (2016).
 Fit to last: Exploring the longevity of the survival processing effect.
 The Quarterly Journal of Experimental Psychology, 69, 1164-1178.